Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 Get a Professional Textile Appraisal

-• Expert report with textile-specific comps
+• Expert report with textile-specific market evidence

 • Clear notes on stitching, fabrics, repairs, and provenance